Pedal Through Maine's Most Scenic Mountain Bike Trails

 Maine is best explored on two wheels.
 With dense pine forests, discovering the best parts of Maine are often hidden, but if you have a mountain bike, you can get off the beaten path.
-From Carrabassett Valley, to Portland and beyond, you’ll find some of the best mountain biking opportunities around in Maine.
-Here are the 10 best in the state.
+You’ll find some of the best mountain biking opportunities around in Maine.
+Here are the best in the state.

 Carrabassett Valley Trail System, Carrabassett Valley, ME